COVID-19 and Managing Asthma and Allergies at School

 COVID-19 can affect the respiratory tract (nose, throat, lungs), which can lead to an asthma attack.
 It could also lead to pneumonia or acute respiratory disease.
 A recent study from the Journal of Allergy & Clinical Immunology demonstrated that those with non-allergic asthma may be up to 48% more at risk from severe COVID-19.
 The same study did not find increased risk for people with allergic asthma.

-What precautions should a student or staff member with asthma take during the COVID-19 pandemic?
+What precautions should a student or staff member with asthma take for COVID-19?

 In addition to practicing activities to prevent COVID-19, it is crucial that people with asthma make sure their asthma is well controlled.
 This includes: